 If you are curious and have an open mind, there is every chance that you could learn how to speak French within a year.

 What makes me qualified to make such a claim?
-A few things:
+Is it really possible to learn how to speak French in a year?

 - Well, I learnt how to speak French within a year